jkutner/aws-lambda-buildpack/README.md

 $ docker push <image-repo>/my-lambda:latest
 ```

-The create the Lambda and a Trigger via the AWS Console.
+Then create the Lambda and a Trigger via the AWS Console.

 ## Packaging the Buildpack